Rishabh-eth/bank-note-classification/ReadMe.md

 4. Hydra 1.1 or higher
 5. WandB 0.12 or higher (optional, for logging training metrics)

-# Technical Presentation

-The technical presentation can be found in the file: [Technical_presentation](Technical_presentation.pdf)

 # Answers

 All the answers to intermediate questions asked in task 1 are in the file: [Answers](Answers.pdf)